vizlab-kobe/InSituVis/App/SprayCombustion/README.md

 - Execution<br>
     ```
     $ cd sprayH_2mm_O2_15
-    $ ./run.sh
+    $ ./run_insitu.sh
     ```

-### sprayH_2mm_O2_15
+### spraySootTimeFoam
-The sprayH_2mm_O2_15 is an original program based OpenFOAM for the spray combustion simulation.
-This program can be compile and execute same as the sprayH_2mm_O2_15_InSituVis program.
+The spraySootTimeFoam is an original program based OpenFOAM for the spray combustion simulation.
+This program can be compile and execute same as the spraySootTimeFoam_InSituVis program.
 This program doesn't require the KVS and OSMesa.